alireza-mon/liwc-news/README.md

 We will provide you with the necessary data upon request.

+## Supplementary LIWC Dimensions

+In addition to the four LIWC dimensions analyzed in the main study ("Analytic", "Clout", "Perception", and "Risk"), we also computed results for other LIWC dimensions.
+These supplementary results are provided in the folder [`./figs/box_plots`] for completeness and potential future reference.

 ## Citation

 If you use this code or data in your own work, we kindly ask that you cite our paper: